Category - Social/Solidarity Economy

 Deep Economy or Undermining Capitalism?

-Categories: Agriculture/Food, Books, Class, Commons, Consumption, Economic Democracy, Environment, History, Labor, News, Political Economy, Radicalism, Social/Solidarity Economy
+Categories: News, Class, Commons, Consumption, Economic Democracy, Environment, History, Labor, Political Economy, Radicalism, Social/Solidarity Economy, Books, Agriculture/Food

 Two weeks ago, after complaining to my daughter about how much I would dislike it, I bought Bill McKibben’s Deep Economy (New York, Henry Holt: 2007) from my local Amherst book store.
 Already familiar with his ideas from his various other writings (including The End of Nature; Staying Human in an Engineered Age; and various New Yorker articles), I suspected that his new book would be well written, an effective attack on much that ails us as a society, and would miss the point.
 It is this last that led me to threaten to throw the book against the wall in frustration.
 And that frustration led me to write this note.
 (Actually, it was my wife who wanted me to write this so that I would stop ranting to her.)